antfu/shikiji/docs/packages/markdown-it.md

 ## Compatibility

-If you notice the [line highlight feature](#line-highlight) not working, it may be due to compatibility issues with another markdown-it extension.
+If you notice the [line highlight feature](#line-highlight) not working, it may be due to compatibility issues with another markdown-it plugin.

 ### markdown-it-attrs